 MagikFlame easily beats the competition when it comes to realistic fire effects.
 However, this isn’t the only thing that they have going for them.
 They also have several other benefits that you can enjoy.
 Here is what you get with any MagikFlame fireplace:

 - 30 3D Holographic Flames To Choose From – Due to their Holoflame technology, you can enjoy ultrarealistic 3D flames that are projected onto a realistic physical log set that is inside of a MagikFlame fireplace.
-MagikFlame fireplaces have the most realistic flames on the market and are perfect for anyone that has a preference for realism.
+MagikFlame fireplaces have the most realistic flames on the market and are perfect for anyone who has a preference for realism.

 - Audio Enhancement With Crackling Log Sounds – To further add to the extreme realism, MagikFlame fireplaces also play crackling log sounds so that you can hear every little pop and crackle of the simulated burning logs.
 Additionally, you can play relaxing sounds of nature if you choose to.